- Makes full-size trucks feel old fashioned

 The Colorado is available in WT, LT, and Z71 configurations, and we think it has the right combination of comfort, style, and capability to score a respectable 6.3 out of 10 overall.
 (Read more about how we rate cars.)

-The Colorado went from an also-ran to a serious rival to the Toyota Tacoma that has long dominated this segment when it was redesigned for 2015, outclassing its nearest rival on a variety of fronts, whether it's packaging and interior space, clever new connectivity and bed features, V-6 gas mileage, or simple things like driving position.
+The Colorado went from an also-ran to a serious rival to the Toyota Tacoma that has long dominated this segment when it was redesigned for 2015, outclassing its nearest rival in several categories: interior space, packaging, connectivity, bed amenities, V-6 fuel economy, and even its more neutral driving position.

 It's available in a wide range of options, including three engines and several body and bed sizes.